Zoommy/FJSP_AWLS/solutions/Readme.md

-# Format of solution files
+# Formats of solution files
 A solution file contains M lines of integers, which represent the task allocation and sequencing on M machines.
 The i-th line represents the ordered list of operations executed on machine i.
 The first integer in each line represents the number of operations E processed by machine i, followed by E consecutive pairs separated by whitespace.
 Each pair (J, O) represents operation O of task J being processed, and the order of appearance of the pairs indicates the processing sequence on machine i.

 For example, the following solution file represents the task allocation and sequencing on 2 machines: